Vibe Console

 Helping villagers improves reputation.

-You only need to set rules once per world.
-After that, your game can send events normally — no code changes required.
+You usually only need to set rules once per world.
+After that, your game can send events normally — no gameplay code changes required.

-💡 Recommended: Manage rules here in Vibe Console instead of setting them in game code.
+💡 Recommended 0.1v workflow: manage rules here in Vibe Console instead of setting them from game code.
 This allows designers to adjust behavior without rebuilding the game.

 3️⃣ Event Injection